Pepper Plant Leaves Curling – Why And How To Treat

 One possible cause for ‘bubbled’ curling is a nutrient deficiency.
 Calcium is a secondary nutrient for pepper plant growth.
 Among other things, it is used by plants to develop strong cell walls.

-When plants lack calcium, leaves can not develop properly and will begin to appear curled and/or bubbly.
-This is sometimes accompanied by brown spots on the leaves and there may be other signs of nutrient deficiency like yellow leaves.
+When plants lack calcium, the leaves may not develop properly and will begin to appear curled and/or bubbly.
+This is sometimes accompanied by brown spots on the leaves other signs of nutrient deficiency like pale leaves.

 The solution: Test soil for pH and calcium.
 Soil acidity affects a plant’s ability to take up and use all the available nutrients.

-If your soil does lack calcium, it is available to add to soil in many formats (bone meal, etc.) Be sure to add calcium and magnesium, as adding just one nutrient can cause a deficiency in the other.
+If your soil does lack calcium, it is available to add to soil in many formats (bone meal, etc.).
 These nutrients are sometimes, but not always included in all-purpose fertilizers, so check the ingredients!

 Many potting mixes will also include calcium, but not all.
 Check your soil to see what nutrients are added.
-If you are planting in the ground, try sending a soil sample for analysis.
+If you are planting in the ground, try sending away a soil sample for analysis – you’ll be glad you did it!

 4. Too Much Light

 Providing light to your pepper plants is essential from day 1.
-Most pepper varieties like full sunlight throughout the season, so if you are planting outdoors, lighting is unlikely to be the issue.
+Most pepper varieties will perform best in full sunlight throughout the season, so if you are planting outdoors, lighting is unlikely to be the issue.

-Keep in mind, this issue usually affects young, tender plants more than mature peppers.
-Seedlings are more delicate than fully-formed plants.
+Keep in mind, this issue usually affects young, tender seedlings more than mature pepper plants.
+Seedlings are more delicate than fully-grown plants.

 The solution: If you think your plants have light burn, adjust your lights a few inches higher.
-Our grow light needs to be 12-18 inches away from the canopy of leaves.
+Our grow light needs to be around 12-18 inches away from the tops of leaves.

-Also, make sure the lights are set on a timer to be on for 12-16 hours, and off for the rest of the day.
-Check that the timer is working properly, as 24/7 light is not good!
+Also, make sure your grow lights are on a timer to be on for 12-16 hours, and off for the rest of the day.
+Check that the timer is working properly, as 24/7 light is not ideal.

 If your outdoor plants have leaf curl, the issue is not likely to be lighting.
 One possible cause is improper hardening off.
 When indoor plants move outside, they must be gradually adjusted to the direct sunlight.
-Sudden exposure can lead to curling and sun scald.
+Sudden exposure can lead to curling and sun scald (pale white spots) on the leaves.

 5. Insect Damage

-Unchecked insect infestations can quickly become the bane of your garden.
+Unchecked insect infestations can quickly become the bane of your plants.
 They come from seemingly nowhere and can wreak havoc on your plants in a matter of days.

-Curling pepper leaves can be a sign of a pest problem, though it will typically be focused on individual leaves rather than the whole plant.
+Curling pepper leaves can be a sign of a pest problem, and it will typically begin on individual leaves rather than the whole plant.
 Curled and bubbled leaves could be the leaves that the insects have been feeding on.

 Unfortunately, pest removal is more difficult than preventative care.
 However, you can take some measures to try to alleviate the issue and get rid of most of the insects.

 The solution: Spray off aphids and other sap sucking insects with water.
-For extra protection, use insecticidal soap spray.
 Also, plant alyssum and other beneficial companion plants to attract predatory insects that eat common pests.

 Other Causes Of Pepper Leaves Curling

-Though the causes mentioned above are the most common, there are many other potential issues that can cause curling leaves.
-If you are sure that none of the other causes apply, or you have tried without success, there are some other, less common causes.
+Though the causes mentioned above are the most common, there are many other potential reasons for curling leaves.
+If you are sure that none of the other causes apply, or you have tried without success, here are some less common causes:

-- Your plants could be root bound.
-Learn more about root bound plants in our article here.
+- Root bound plants.
 This issue is caused by plants being kept in containers that are too small.
-The roots become entangled, sometimes causing distorted leaves.
+The roots become entangled, sometimes causing distorted leaves and stunted growth.
+Always transplant at the right time to avoid this problem.
+Learn more about root bound plants here.

-After treatment for curled pepper leaves, do not expect the leaves to flatten out and look perfectly healthy.
-Just because the plant doesn’t re-form to look beautiful doesn’t mean the issue hasn’t been resolved.
+After treatment for curled pepper leaves, do not expect the affected leaves to flatten out and look perfectly healthy.
+Just because the plant doesn’t look perfect overnight doesn’t mean the issue hasn’t been resolved.

-Expect new leaves to look normal, while any curled leaves will remain curled, even after successful treatment.
-The best way to solve most planting issues is to learn from past mistakes and avoid them in the future!
+Expect new leaves to look normal and healthy, while any curled leaves will remain curled, even after successful treatment.
+The best way to solve most planting issues is to learn from past mistakes and avoid them in the future.
+Give the plants time to recover and don’t over-care for them.

-Learn more about growing peppers here to give your pepper plants the best chance they have from day 1.
+Learn more about growing peppers here to give your pepper plants the best chance from day 1.

 Read Next: